chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - Uh... dinner tomorrow night with my sister and her boyfriend captain awesome.
 - She really wanted to meet you.
 - Okay, well, that's a good idea.
-- Meeting the family's kind of a big step if our relationship were remotely real. so, uh, if this whole examination thing, if it works out, then I guess... we're through, huh?
+- Meeting the family's kind of a big step if our relationship were remotely real.
+- So, uh, if this whole examination thing, if it works out, then I guess... we're through, huh?
 - Uh, yeah.
 Mm-hmm.
 - Okay.
 Well, good night.
 - Good night.